Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Evaluation

-\figurename~\ref{figure:parsec detail} shows slowdown for individual PARSEC benchmarks for large inputs and in-order cores.
-As shown, only three benchmarks exceed a 25\% slowdown, while eight benchmarks have a slowdown of no more approximately 3.5\%.
-Therefore, our experiments show that while some benchmarks (three in PARSEC and one in Rodinia) experience important slowdowns, the majority of benchmarks are impacted minimally even without mitigation strategies.
-This is the case with all of the NAS benchmarks we used, eight PARSEC, and all but one Rodinia benchmarks.
-For benchmarks that are more affected, there is a range of hardware and software techniques~\cite{Latency_tolerance,Latency_tolerance2,Latency_tolerance3,Latency_tolerance4} to increase memory tolerance that we can apply to further reduce application slowdown.
+Focusing on the performance of individual benchmarks, for in-order cores, only three benchmarks exceed a 25\% slowdown in each of Rodinia and Parsec (large) whereas for \ac{OOO} cores only two benchmarks in Rodinia and three in Parsec (large).
+Therefore, the majority of benchmarks are impacted lightly, even without mitigation strategies.
+For more affected benchmarks, there is a range of mitigating hardware and software techniques~\cite{Latency_tolerance, Latency_tolerance2, Latency_tolerance3, Latency_tolerance4}.
+Our results motivate more memory latency-tolerant compute units for resource-disaggregated systems.